Jacques Gaillot: Reaction to removal

-By the time he left office at the Diocese of Évreux he had visited more prisons than any bishop in France's history.
+By the time he left his position in Évreux, he had visited more prisons than any bishop in France's history.

 After Évreux

-After being removed from his position as prelate of Évreux, Bishop Gaillot wrote the following comment:
+After being removed from his position as prelate of Évreux, Gaillot wrote:

 After leaving the Bishop's Palace, Gaillot immediately moved in with illegal squatters in Paris' infamous Rue de Dragon.
-Since then he has shown similar solidarity with the homeless.
-Bishop Gaillot continues to defend human rights and engage in activism, regularly publishing information about his activities on the website of Partenia.
+Since then he had shown similar solidarity with the homeless.
+Bishop Gaillot continued to defend human rights and engage in activism, regularly publishing information about his activities on the website of Parthenia.

-He remains active as a pastor to the excluded.
-He also travels throughout France and also internationally, spreading the word of the Christian Gospel and defending those who are considered "outcasts" (namely immigrants).
-He is an avid anti-war protester and is considered by many to be a strong socialist.
+Gaillot remained active as a pastor to the excluded.
+He also travelled throughout France and also internationally, spreading the word of the Christian Gospel and defending those who are considered "outcasts" (namely immigrants).
+He was an avid anti-war protester and is considered by many to be a strong socialist.
 Gaillot had a strong friendship with Abbé Pierre.

 In 1995, after his removal as Bishop of Évreux, Gaillot attended a Call to Action conference in Detroit as one of the keynote speakers.
 He held three sessions, proving to be popular despite speaking through a translator.
-He hosted the conference alongside other controversial Catholic theologians including Professor Hans Küng and Bishop Thomas Gumbleton.
+He hosted the conference alongside other controversial Catholic theologians including Hans Küng and Thomas Gumbleton.

-The removal of his responsibility over a specific geographical diocese permitted Gaillot to be even more daring in his activism.
-In 1995 following his removal, Bishop Gaillot engaged in protests regarding the policy of French nuclear testing at Mururoa Atoll in the Tuamotu Archipelago of French Polynesia.
-Gaillot went with a fleet of protest ships, being on the Greenpeace vessel Rainbow Warrior, he was subsequently removed from the ship by French commandos, given that Rainbow Warrior had sailed within the exclusion zone, and escorted back to the atoll.
+Free of responsibility for a functioning diocese, Gaillot became even more daring in his activism.
+In July 1995, Gaillot engaged in protests against French nuclear testing at Mururoa Atoll in the Tuamotu Archipelago of French Polynesia.
+Aboard the Greenpeace vessel Rainbow Warrior, part of a fleet of protest ships, he was removed from the ship along with its other protestors and journalists by French commandos, after the Rainbow Warrior sailed within the exclusion zone, and escorted back to the atoll.